A free chapter from my book ‘Murders, Mysteries and Misdemeanors in New York,’ available now.

 Her first husband had apparently headed west and never returned.
 When he’d left Martha in poverty she’d arranged for Ross’s adoption by wealthy harness manufacturer William Aschenbach in Vallsburg, New Jersey.
 In memory of their deceased son the Aschenbachs had changed his name from Ross Savacool to William Aschenbach, Junior.

-This wasn’t entirely accurate.
+This wasn’t entirely accurate on Martha’s part, or fair.
 Ida, being a seventeen-year-old still grieving for her mother, might not have been the easiest stepchild to live with.
 Martha was also known as a martinet with a vicious temper.
 Things had to go her way and anyone not toeing her line usually suffered for it.
 Even her own brother (who ascribed her vile temper to a head injury suffered in her early twenties) admitted she had the worst temper he’d ever seen.
 Ida (as troubled teens often do) made a point of defying her.
-It was a mistake that would cost Ida her life.
+While perfectly normal for a teenager, especially a bereaved one, it was a mistake that would cost Ida her life.

 By 1898 the Place family had been living on Hancock Street for some years.
 No longer the housekeeper, Martha employed maid Hilda Jans to help look after the home and on 7 February 1898 it was Hilda who first noticed something wasn’t quite right.
 An almost-overpowering stench resembling carbolic acid was wafting through the house and Ida was nowhere in sight.
 William had already headed off to work in Manhattan and wouldn’t return until around 5:30 that evening.